-Ernest J. Del Monte Institute for Neuroscience Research Pilot and Feasibility Program supports pilot and feasibility awards (up to \$50,000 per award) for basic science and translational and clinical projects that advance our understanding of both normal and abnormal brain functioning (5-6 awards available).
+Ernest J. Del Monte Institute for Neuroscience Research Pilot and Feasibility Program supports pilot and feasibility awards (up to \$50,000 per award) for basic science and translational and clinical projects that advance our understanding of both normal and abnormal brain functioning up to 3 awards available).